bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 usestatuswhiteboard
     This defines whether you wish to have a free-form, overwritable field associated with each bug.
-The advantage of the Status Whiteboard is that it can be deleted or modified with ease, and provides an easily-searchable field for indexing some bugs that have some trait in common.
+The advantage of the :field:`Status Whiteboard` is that it can be deleted or modified with ease, and provides an easily-searchable field for indexing some bugs that have some trait in common.

 use_see_also
-    Do you wish to use the See Also field?
+    Do you wish to use the :field:`See Also` field?
 It allows you mark bugs in other bug tracker installations as being related.
 Disabling this field prevents addition of new relationships, but existing ones will continue to appear.

 defaultpriority
     This is the priority that newly entered bugs are set to.